Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Start SharePoint Site Workflow (2013)
 -----------------------------------------
 Starts a SharePoint site level workflow and pass input parameters, if they were specified.
-The action can run only 2013 workflows with the help of Microsoft Flow.
+The action can run only 2013 workflows with the help of Power Automate (Microsoft Flow).

 .. rubric:: Output Parameters